-- 12. In accordance with the Public Audit Act 25 of 2004 (PAA) and the general notice issued in terms thereof, I must audit and report on the usefulness and reliability of the reported performance against predetermined objectives for the selected programme presented in the annual performance report.
-The accounting officer is responsible for the preparation of the annual performance report. - 13.
-I selected the following programme presented in the annual performance report for the year ended 31 March 2024 for auditing.
-I selected a programme that measures the legislature's performance on its primary mandated functions and that is of significant national, community or public interest.
+- 14. In accordance with the Public Audit Act 25 of 2004 (PAA) and the general notice issued in terms thereof, I must audit and report on the usefulness and reliability of the reported performance against predetermined objectives for selected programmes development priorities presented in the annual performance report.
+The accounting officer is responsible for the preparation of the annual performance report. - 15.
+I selected the following programme presented in the annual performance report for the year ended 31 March 2023 for auditing.
+I selected a programme that measures the legislature's performance on its primary mandated functions and that are of significant national, community or public interest.

-Programme Page numbers Purpose Programme 3 - Parliamentary services 21 to 26 Provide oversight over provincial and local government, law making, public participation, house proceedings, and hansard and language services.
+Programme Page numbers Purpose Programme 3 - Parliamentary services 21 to 25 Provide oversight over provincial and local government, law making, public participation, house proceedings, and hansard and language services.

-- 14. I evaluated the reported performance information for the selected programme against the criteria developed from the performance management and reporting framework, as defined in the general notice.
-When an annual performance report is prepared using these criteria, it provides useful and reliable information and insights to users on the legislature's planning and delivery on its mandate and objectives. - 15.
-I performed procedures to test whether: - the indicators and targets reported on in the annual performance report are the same as those committed to in the approved initial or revised planning documents. - there is adequate supporting evidence for the achievements reported. - 16.
-I performed the procedures for the purpose of reporting material findings only; and not to express an assurance opinion or conclusion. - 17.
-I did not identify any material findings on the reported performance information for programme 3 parliamentary services.
+- 16. I evaluated the reported performance information for the selected programme against the criteria developed from the performance management and reporting framework, as defined in the general notice.
+When an annual performance report is prepared using these criteria, it provides useful and reliable information and insights to users on the legislature's planning and delivery on its mandate and objectives. - 17.
+I performed procedures to test whether: - the indicators and targets reported on in the annual performance report are the same as what was committed to in the approved initial or revised planning documents - there is adequate supporting evidence for the achievements reported. - 18.
+I performed the procedures for the purpose of reporting material findings only; and not to express an assurance opinion. - 19.
+I did not identify any material findings on the reported performance information of programme 3 parliamentary services.